 The Salford Predictive Modeler® Software Suite

 Core components include CART®, MARS®, TreeNet®, Random Forests®, and Generalized PathSeeker

 CART® Classification and Regression Trees

-Welcome to CART, a robust decision-tree tool for data mining, predictive modeling, and data pre-processing.
-CART (Classification and Regression Trees) automatically searches for important patterns and relationships, uncovering hidden structure even in highly complex data.
+Long Description: Welcome to CART, a robust decision-tree tool for data mining, predictive modeling,and data preprocessing.
+CART (Classification and Regresion Trees) automatically searches for important patterns and relationships, uncovering hidden structure even in highly complex data.
 CART trees can be used to generate accurate and reliable predictive models for a broad range of applications from bioinformatics to risk management and new applications are being reported daily.

 Salford Systems' CART is the only decision-tree system based on the original CART code developed by world-renowned Stanford University and University of California at Berkeley statisticians Breiman, Friedman, Olshen and Stone.

 Key Words: CART, Classification, and Regression Trees, decision trees, predictive models, data mining